Camshaft Duration, Lift, and Overlap

-Duration: Duration refers to time; how long the valve stays open in relation to crankshaft rotation.
-It's actually measured in degrees of crankshaft rotation.
-If this measurement is out of specifications the valve will be opened or closed at the wrong time in relation to piston stroke.
-This will definitely result in a loss of engine performance.
+Duration: Duration refers to time; how long the valve stays open and measured in degrees of crankshaft rotation.
+When out of specifications, the valve opens and closes at the wrong time.
+This results in a loss of engine performance.

-Overlap: As the engine cycles, there is a time when the intake and exhaust valves will be opened at the same time.
+As the engine cycles, there’s a time when the intake and exhaust valves remain open at the same time.
 This is a good thing and known as valve overlap.
-It's an important function in valve timing because the exhaust gases flowing through the exhaust valve and manifold help draw a fresh charge through the intake valve into the combustion chamber.
+It's an important function in valve timing, because the exhaust gases flowing through the exhaust valve and manifold help draw a fresh charge through the intake valve and into the combustion chamber.